Workflows

 Starting points (Catalog workflows)

-The Catalog includes end-to-end workflows you can use as starting points (for example the built-in “Quickstart: File Store Roundtrip” workflow).
+The Catalog includes end-to-end workflows you can use as starting points (for example the built-in “Quickstart: File Store Roundtrip” workflow), plus perspectives for guided architecture starters.

 Typical flow:

-- Select a workflow version and click Plan & register.
+- If you selected a workflow, click Plan & register.

 - Provide a deployment name, select a worker group, and complete any wizard fields if the workflow provides them.